rutomoda/KeyCapGenerator/README.md

 # Currently only available on the dev-branch
 ## Outstanding issues:
-- Missing icons for the commands need to be designed
 - Command Previews need to be implemented
 - Command Edit Definition for the timeline needs to implemented (see: https://help.autodesk.com/view/fusion360/ENU/?guid=GUID-FA7EF128-1DE0-4115-89A3-795551E2DEF2)
 - Failure states need to be improved: Errors during most feature operations just kill the workflow mid-step leaving half finished components